 - Senior leaders set the tone and culture of the organisation and should lead from the top in terms of appropriate conduct

-- We need to develop cultures where it is safe to have an honest conversation, where people don’t feel that their jobs are jeopardised if they speak up, where a leader says “thanks for sharing that with me” and means it.
+- We need to develop cultures where it is safe to have an honest conversation, where people don’t feel that their jobs are at risk if they speak up, where a leader says “thanks for sharing that with me” and means it.

-- We need to upskill people to be able to have those courageous conversations, to say if they are uncomfortable with something, as well as being able to receive similar feedback.
+- We need to upskill people (at all levels) to be able to have those courageous conversations, to say if they are uncomfortable with something, as well as being able to receive similar feedback.

 Stepping off the soapbox ….
 What other stuff should we be doing to create positive, respectful workplaces – share your views!